 The Model Dog Bite Statute is based on provisions found in the dog bite statutes of a number of states.
 However, other approaches are possible.

 This law specifies that the victim must be a "person."
 It therefore does not create a remedy in cases of damaged property or injured animals.
 The dog bite statutes of some jurisdictions make owners liable for damage to property (i.e., tires that are destroyed by chewing) and other animals (such as dogs belonging to neighbors).
+Examples: New Hampshire and Connecticut.
 Note also, however, that some of the statutes that cover other animals specifically exclude animals such as cats, wild animals, and sometimes even other dogs.

 The model law only applies to bites, not other types of accidents.
 For example, a dog might run against an older person, causing the latter to fall and break a hip.
 There are some dog "bite" statutes that cover all canine-inflicted injuries.
+Examples: New Hampshire and Connecticut.
 If a more-inclusive statute is desired, the word "bitten" in paragraph 2 should be followed by the words "or injured."
 Additionally, similar changes should be made in paragraphs 6 and 9.

 This law makes exceptions for a variety of canine professionals.
 The states are divided, however, as to whether people who work with dogs should be left without a remedy if mauled.
 The trend appears to be to leave our dog workers with no remedy, so the model law reflects this.